CONVEX

 Historical Context

-During the 2008–2009 Global Financial Crisis, average recovery rates on defaulted high-yield bonds collapsed to approximately 25 cents on the dollar — implying LGDs near 75% — compared to the long-run historical average closer to 40 cents.
-The spike was driven by the simultaneous nature of defaults, fire-sale asset liquidations, and frozen credit markets.
-In the leveraged loan market specifically, the proliferation of covenant-lite structures originated in 2006–2007 contributed to lower recoveries, as creditors had less early warning to restructure positions before terminal impairment.
-This episode prompted Basel III to require banks to use downturn LGD estimates — stressed values calibrated to recession scenarios — rather than through-the-cycle averages.
+In the leveraged loan market specifically, the proliferation of covenant-lite structures originated in 2006–2007 contributed materially to lower recoveries, as creditors received far less early warning to restructure positions before terminal value impairment.
+The episode prompted Basel III regulators to require banks to use downturn LGD estimates, stressed values calibrated to recession scenarios, rather than through-the-cycle averages, a methodology shift with significant implications for bank capital requirements.

 Limitations and Caveats